 Some examples of not meeting expectations could include but are not limited to: inability to adhere to deadlines, not responding to feedback, not completing agreed upon tasks, not showing up on time or when expected, not conducting oneself professionally, and/or not communicating effectively.
 Students who cannot perform as expected in the GRA may be reassigned or dismissed from the GRA.
+Students who need accommodations for their GRA work should collaborate with the Student Disability Services office to get an accommodation that is applicable to an employment-based setting.

+In certain instances, students may have to be dismissed from the GRA.
 Students who are dismissed from the GRA will be given a minimum of one month's notice.